 On a subliminal level, colors can generate symbolism and cultural importance.
 When I work with colors in different media, my process is fluid as I don’t distinguish between physically mixing paint or color-picking pixels.
 The advantage of digital is that it provides the ability to quickly adjust the entire image, examine variations, and make large-scale fixes.

 We needed a species that naturally contrasts with the cool, dominant colors underwater, especially as we go deeper.
-Orange is the complement of blue, so that made sense.
+Orange complements blue, so that made sense.
 However, orange also desaturates to neutral grey very quickly underwater, so it was necessary to have another kind of contrast.
 The black and white stripes of the clownfish made it a perfect choice.

-Which is your most favourite piece of artwork/ concept/ environment design from your creations so far?
+Which is your favorite piece of artwork/ concept/ environment design from your creations so far?
 Could you kindly elaborate on the same?

 DJ Cleland-Hura: It is challenging to answer this, as each piece has its own set of visual requirements and serves a unique purpose.
 That being said, every once in a while, a solution arises that feels like it is “the one”.
 This probably happens more often with my fine art paintings that have fewer outside restrictions on them.